gravity-addiction/angular2-typescript-npm-template/README.md

 cd ts/
 npm install
 ```
-- go into your source folder ts/
+- go into your source folder ts
-- this grabs all dependancies in ts/package.json.
+- npm install while inside you ts folder grabs all dependancies in ts/package.json.
-- afterwards runs the typescript compiler on this module
+- afterwards as a prepublish command runs the typescript compiler on this module
-- your compiled .js files can be found one directory up.
+- your compiled .js files can be found one directory up
 - the folder holding the compiled .js files is where you point the npm install path

 ### NPM install your new package into your project